Onik-123/RPS-game-in-Cpp/README.md

 ### Using CMake or Ninja

 1. **Install dependencies:**
-   - Ensure CMake or Ninja are installed and available in your PATH.
+   - Ensure CMake is installed and available in your PATH.
    - (Optional) If using SFML, download and set up SFML as described in their documentation.

 2. **Configure the project:**